 CULTURAL PRACTICES BY TEST SITE

 |Soil Test K (ppm)

-Test results for the 69 soft red winter wheat varieties evaluated in 2012 are presented in Table 1.
+Test results for the 73 winter wheat varieties evaluated in 2019 are presented in Table 1.
 Tables 2 and 3 contain multi-year variety performance data.
-Depending on variety and test site, yields varied between 56.6 and 123.1 bushels per acre, and test weight ranged from 55.2 to 63.2 pounds per bushel.
-Yield differences between test sites were due primarily to the soil drainage, weather during the grain fill period, and disease level.
+Depending on variety and test site, yields varied between 68.1 and 105.3 bushels per acre and test weight ranged from 51.9 to 56.9 pounds per bushel.
+Yield differences between test sites were due primarily to the soil drainage, weather during the grain fill period & harvest, and disease level.
 Variety selection should be based on disease resistance, average yield across test sites and years (Tables 2 & 3), winter hardiness, test weight and standability.
-Particular emphasis should be placed on FHB as this is important in reducing vomitoxin in grain.

 Table 4 contains susceptibility of winter wheat varieties to various diseases in Ohio.
-Table 5 contains the company contact information and seed treatments used for each variety entered in the 2012 wheat performance test.
+Particular emphasis should be placed on FHB as this is important in reducing vomitoxin in grain.
+Table 5 contains the company contact information and seed treatments used for each variety entered in the 2019 wheat performance test.

 Inclusion of varieties in the Ohio Wheat Performance Test does not constitute an endorsement of any variety by The Ohio State University, Ohio Agriculture Research and Development Center, or Ohio State University Extension.